Systematic reviews and meta-analyses course

 - Critical appraisal of primary studies and systematic reviews

 - Synthesis and meta-analysis

-By the end of the course, the participants will have written a protocol to be published in PROSPERO.
-In addition will the participants have the following learning outcomes
+By the end of the course, the participants have the following learning outcomes:

-- Understands the difference between a narrative and a systematic review
+- Explain the difference between a narrative and a systematic literature review

-- Has knowledge of the basic elements for a protocol for a systematic review
+- Describe basic elements of a protocol for a systematic review and meta-analysis

 The student is able to:

-- Develop and plan inclusion and exclusion criteria
+- Plan and develop inclusion and exclusion criteria for studies

 - Develop and critically appraise a sheet for data extraction

-- Be able to do and understand meta-analyse in the Review Manager software
+- Conduct meta-analyses in the Review Manager software

 Compulsory assignments and attendance: